Before You Apply

-Colorado State University is Semester at Sea’s academic partner.
-Therefore, all courses taught on Semester at Sea are Colorado State University courses, 80% of which are taken from our Frequently Offered Courses.
+Colorado State University is ISE’s academic partner in delivery of the Semester at Sea program.
+All courses taught on Semester at Sea voyages are Colorado State University courses, 80% of which are taken from our Frequently Offered Courses.

 - Has the following qualities: